 Strap your slippers to your face though, and not much will happen - well, other than you banging your toe on the coffee table and cursing yourself for doing something so silly.

-Place Google's swanky Pixel-powered headset on your noggin though, and you'll be greeted with a world of virtual possibilities.
-If you've got the Pixel or Pixel XL – or one of the various other compatible phones – then you really ought to pick up the Daydream View headset and see what the VR buzz is all about.
+Place Google's swanky smartphone-powered headset on your noggin though, and you'll be greeted with a world of virtual possibilities.
+If you've got the Pixel 2, Pixel 2 XL, Samsung Galaxy S9, or one of the various other compatible phones (see below for the full list), then you really ought to pick up the Daydream View headset and see what the VR buzz is all about.

-At the moment, the content library isn't exactly bustling, but it's coming along – and there's some great stuff available already.
-Here's a look at our 15 favourite Daydream apps and games right now, along with the Play Store links to get them on to your phone and into your face.
+The content library is steadily growing, and there's some great stuff available already.
+Here's a look at our 25 favourite Daydream apps and games right now, along with the Play Store links to get them on to your phone and into your face.

 Additional words by Esat Dedezade